 If you want to visit the DMZ as independently as possible, or are unable to get a spot on a JSA tour (note that children aren’t allowed on JSA visits, and nor are South Korean citizens), you can visit Dorasan and the Third Tunnel from Imjingak resort (near Imjingang station) or on a (non-JSA) DMZ tour from Seoul, the latter necessary if you want an English-speaking guide (or alternatively, visit the Odusan observatory located at the confluence of the Han and Imjin Rivers); however, if you want to visit the JSA itself, you do have to go on a group tour from Seoul.

-I was perfectly happy with the USO tour, and their price appears to be the best, so can personally recommend them; however, in the last couple of years there’s been another tour (this one) operated by another company (PTC) which, in addition to the JSA and a couple of the usual DMZ spots, also includes the opportunity to meet and chat with a North Korean defector.
-If I were to do it again, that would be my first choice, followed by USO; if neither were available, I’d just book with whoever had space left on a suitable date (hotel travel desks can also check availability and make reservations for you).
+I was perfectly happy with the USO tour, and being the military’s in-house agency they have the best prices; however, in the last couple of years there’s been another tour (this one) with another company (PTC) which along with the JSA and the usual DMZ spots also includes the opportunity to meet and chat with a North Korean defector, so you might want to consider that instead.

 It goes against my normal travel preferences to have to plan ahead and book tours this way – like many others, I generally dislike joining group tours and prefer to travel independently, but in this case it’s absolutely worth it and a DMZ tour with the JSA visit is surely the least-touristy tour out there.